jyyulab/scMINER/docs/docs/MICA.md

 ```

 ## Post-clustering analysis
-We offer a handful of useful functions in scMINER ranging from visualization to driver estimation to help you explore your scRNA-seq data in a system biology way after clustering.
+We offer a handful of useful functions in `scMINER` ranging from visualization to driver estimation, to help you explore your scRNA-seq data in a system biology way after clustering.